TheBookPeople/titanium-pushio/documentation/index.md

 https://github.com/pushio/PushIOManager_iOS

-module.xcconfig needs to be updated so that it can find the framework file.
+module.xcconfig needs to be updated to point the absolute path of the folder containing PushIOManager.framework.
+The current supported version of the framework has been included for convenience.

 OTHER_LDFLAGS=$(inherited) -F"[PUSHIO_FRAMEWOK_DIR]"  -framework PushIOManager